sbrocard/org.sb.sample/README.md

 ## Build and the App
 You need to have *Cordova* and *Android SDK* already installed and configured.

-Go to the cordova directory:
+* Go to the cordova directory:

+    cd  org.sb.sample.push.cordova

 * initialize your project:

     cordova prepare

 * run your App on android:
-** plug your android device on your computer
+    * plug your android device on your computer
-** run
+    * run

     cordova run android